mywrites/mywrites.github.io/app_delivery.md

 title: "Application Delivery"
 category: "Policies"
 ---
-This policy establishes a set of requirements designed to standardize application delivery methods; more specifically, this policy ensures there is a consistent, efficient, and secure method in place for moving applications from servers to user workstations.
-Citrix, located on the desktop, is the mechanism servers use to deliver applications – using the product: XenApp.
+This policy establishes a set of requirements designed to standardize application delivery methods and ensures there is a consistent, efficient, and secure method for moving applications from servers to PCs and workstations.
+Citrix, located on the desktop, is the mechanism servers use to deliver applications using the product: XenApp.
 The XenApp software allows the operation of all of our company's medical applications.
 The XenApp software, not visible to users, allows Citrix Administrators to access the application to troubleshoot issues.
 The Citrix XenApp and XenDesktop technologies are the primary methods for delivering applications to user workstations.

 ## Policy Statement
 The *Citrix XenApp* policy identifies the requirements that must be satisfied to provide standard application delivery to user PCs and workstations.